Jolbhora Sandesh: In local folklore

 A popular story associated with the sweet suggests that it was first created for a festive occasion at the Zamindar estate of Telinipara.
 Modak was commissioned to design a sweet that would humorously surprise a newly married son-in-law during a family gathering.
-He crafted a sweet shaped like a Talsash (a palm fruit) and filled it with liquid jaggery.
+He crafted a sweet shaped like a palm fruit or ice apple (Talsash in bengali) and filled it with liquid jaggery.
 Upon biting, the syrup-filled center surprised the groom, and the sweet came to be known as Jolbhora Talsash Sandesh.

 Ingredients and process

 The primary ingredient of Jolbhora Sandesh is fresh chhena, which is kneaded into a smooth paste.
 This is mixed with grated patali gur (solid date palm jaggery) and powdered sugar.
 The mixture is cooked gently over low heat with a small quantity of ghee until it forms a pliable dough.
 The dough is shaped into individual sweets, each with a small cavity that is filled with jaggery syrup and then sealed to retain the liquid center.